Encounter with Patrick Otoro on His Musical

 “One of the challenges we have in Abuja is real estate.
 We don’t have performance halls.
 And we are hoping that as you write, you will make that case for us.
 This is not a private property rather government.
 It is costing us a lot of money to rehearse here.
 We can’t even get a good place to perform because there is no good theatre space in Abuja.
 Politicians don’t care.
 The conference halls we have here in the city are for conferences.

 “With the amount of creativity and talent in this country, a place like Abuja should not lack a performing arts theatre.
-But we don’t have that.
-We hold performances at the Hilton Hotel which costs about millions per night.
+But we don’t have that. we hold performances at Hilton Hotel which costs about how many millions per night.
 And at that N3.5 million.
 We have moved to NAF Conference Center in Kado, because it seems cheaper but it is going to cost us N2million per day,’’ he revealed.

 With the exception of a few cultural hubs like Heritage Africa Village Square, Abuja is indeed a fertile land for theatre infrastructure.